frhl/call_chets/README.md

-# Call compound heterozygous and homozygous sites by genes using phased genotypes
+# Call compound heterozygous and homozygous and encode psuedo variants for downstream testing.
 This repository contains C++ scripts tailored for analyses with phased data, specifically involving variant call format (VCF) files.